The following is a speech at the 3rd Greek Graphic Design Conference Desicon 05, Athens 14.05.2005, organized by Credis Visca

 Seeking Rare Gems and Transforming Appropriation

 Let's delve deeper into this concept.
-"Picasso hardly meant that great artists steal well-known designs," asserts Wes George, an online friend of Cameron Molls and a reporter for Mac Observer
+"Picasso hardly meant that great artists steal well-known designs," asserts Wes George, an online friend of Cameron Molls and a reporter for Mac Observer.

 "What Picasso implied was that great artists search through the vast pile of discarded, forgotten, and overlooked ideas to find rare gems.
 Let us recall David Carson's testimony, where he confessed to discovering ready material for his creations among the discarded works of photographers and other designers."